This topic answers some common questions about visits and timepoints.

 - Find the earliest date referred to in the datasets.
 Visit each likely dataset, and examine the Date field using "sort ascending" to find the earliest date in that dataset.

 - Use this earliest record data in the study as the generic start date for the study.
-To reset the generic start date, see Edit Dataset Properties.
+To reset the generic start date, see Study Properties.

 - Recalculate the timepoints relative to the new generic start date.
 (See Manage Visits or Timepoints.)

 - Delete any empty visits that result from the recalculation.
 (See Manage Visits or Timepoints.)